SargSoft/survival/README.md

 | Textures      | .PNG          |

 ## 4. Design
-Intro paragraph for the design section
+This section is an overview of the design of the game followed by a highly descriptive breakdown of all the individual elements of the game.
+Below is a visual representation of the game design overview.

 ![Mindmap](Assets/Docs/Readme/DesignMindmap.png)

 ### 4.1 Character
-Intro to the Character design section.
+Below is a breakdown of all of the aspects relating to the character, including all of the requisites for each element.

 #### 4.1.1 Controls
-Prefabs of a simple character model (capsule) with functioning character controls

-Initial design
+**Requisites:**

 - Basic WASD movement
-- Ability to control the direction of the character with the mouse
-- Add simple functions like crouch, jump, running

-Further
-- Separating different controls into their own functions (e.g. crouching, jumping, running, etc.)
+- Camera control with mouse (capsule should rotate along x-axis with mouse, but not along y-axis)
+- Crouching, jumping, and running (each of which should have their own function)
+- Swimming (should detect one camera is below water surface, and controls should adjust appropriately to simulate swimming)
 - Using Unity's Input Manager & built-in multiplatform commands (e.g. 'Horizontal' rather than 'Mouse X')
-- Implement swimming

 #### 4.1.2 Settings
 - Settings info